mlopes/marco-lopes.com/articles/_posts/2012/2012-05-14-rvm-or-no-rvm.md

 tags:
     - ruby
 ---

+**EDIT:** This POST is now very outdated, I haven't touched `rvm` in years, the contents of this article probably don't reflect how to use `rvm` anymore.

 What made me write this post, was that today I came across a limitation of using the ruby version managing tool **rvm**.
 My point is, **rvm** is a very good tool, and an extremely well thought idea.
 But… only when managing a pure gem system.
 If any other kind of applications has dependencies on ruby, then using multiple version of ruby can lead to some issues.

 So, it all started when I decided to look for a plugin to preview markdown on vim.
 I quickly came across something called [vim-preview](http://www.vim.org/scripts/script.php?script_id=3344), which should let me do exactly that: preview various documentation formats directly from vim.